 The Darkest Hour is erotic suspense with a Navy SEAL hero.
 It’s the first book in the KGI series and completely standalone.
 We follow ex-Navy SEAL Ethan Kelly, who loves his wife unconditionally.
 Unfortunately, his wife gets kidnapped!
 So, he takes all the risks to save his wife from any condition and harsh situation.
 We get to see the action scenes on every page of the book, which holds my breath several times.

 For mission and another purpose, Ethan sees himself as a failed husband.
 So, he wants a second chance to get back his wife and restart a new love life.
 Will he rescue his wife?
-Will he survive in the danger situations?
+Will he survive in dangerous situations?
 You must read this ex-Navy romance story to discover the answers and keep yourself excited.
 Author Maya Bank is excellent and reputed for suspenseful romance and climax.

 Author: Maya Banks